Day One - Yorkshire

 The meet-and-greet on the Friday morning at our base of operations, the Castle Green Hotel in Kendal, filled me with a dentist appointment-like dread (especially after waking up to 40mph winds and window-hammering rain).
 But I couldn’t let the bro down.
 Not after the time and effort he'd put in to make the Tour of the Roses happen.
 So I had to suck it up and go full-on chat show host.
 I’d like to think I managed a mix of Terry Wogan, Michael Parkinson and Graham Norton, but I was probably more Alan Partridge.

-But I could breathe easy.
-We had our support act (some would argue star of the show)... brotheur-in-law, the man in the van, photographer, mechanic, problem-solver and cheerleader (minus the short skirt and pom-poms).
-Ladies and gentlemen, may I present to you, CJ.
+Thankfully, we had our support act (some would argue star of the show)... brotheur-in-law, the man in the van, photographer, mechanic, problem-solver and cheerleader (minus the short skirt and pom-poms).

 CJ can talk to anyone about anything.
 Sit him down with Donald Trump and AOC and they’d be besties in five minutes.
 Any awkwardness instantly evaporated.
-Fuelled by CJ’s boundless positivity and pots of coffee, everyone was soon chatting away and getting to know each other.
+Fuelled by his boundless positivity and pots of coffee, everyone was soon chatting away and getting to know each other.
 The strong winds had eased and there was even the odd patch of blue peeking from behind the grey curtain of cloud.
-It was now or never.

 No matter how many times you tell each other, ‘This isn’t a race’, no one ever really listens.
 Despite the good intentions of a neutralised start, it was full gas from the get-go.
 Like preening peacocks fanning their feathers, everyone was keen to display some early form.

 The first 50km passed by in a blur, both metaphorically and literally.
 I think I recall a vague climbing sensation immediately upon leaving Kendal and maybe another out of Ingleton.
-Thankfully, it's impossible to forget the views of the stunning Ribblehead Viaduct, but not much else really sunk in.
+Thankfully, it's impossible to forget the views of the stunning Ribblehead Viaduct.

 Feast fit for kings